 Prior to construction, if construction activities, use of heavy equipment, or tree pruning or removal are scheduled to occur during the typical bird nesting season (February 15 to September 1) a qualified biologist shall be retained to conduct a preconstruction survey (approximately one week prior to construction) to determine presence/absence for tree-nesting birds within riparian corridors and woodland areas, and ground-nesting birds within annual grasslands onsite.
 If no nesting activities are detected within the proposed work area, noise-producing construction activities or tree removals may proceed.
 If nesting activity is confirmed during preconstruction nesting surveys or at any time during the monitoring of construction activities, work activities shall be delayed within 500 feet of active nests until the young birds have fledged and left the nest.
 In addition, the results of the surveys will be passed immediately to the California Department of Fish and Game, possibly with recommendations for buffer zone changes, as needed, around individual nests.
-Outside of the typical nesting season, trees proposed for removal shall be inspected by the Ranch Manager or designee.
+Tree removal shall be monitored for nesting birds and documented by the biological monitor regardless of time of year.